GhofranDayyat/reading-notes/class-07.md

 ![check](./image/ed.png)

-- first, you createa new object using a combination of the new keyword and the Object () constructor function.
+- first, you create a new object using a combination of the new keyword and the Object () constructor function.
 (This function is part of the JavaScript language and is used to create objects.)

 - Next, having created the blank object, you can add properties and methods to it using dot notation.
 Each statement that adds a property or method should end with a semicolon.
 - To create an empty object using literal notation use: ```var hotel={}``` The curly brackets create an empty object.